schmurtzm/Miyoo-Mini-Collection-Switcher/README.md

   Miyoo Mini - Collection Switcher is a Bash scripting which allow to manage collections on [Onion OS](https://github.com/jimgraygit/Onion).

 https://user-images.githubusercontent.com/7110113/173586768-f6a9eba4-3d43-4a87-a095-8534b251ad12.mp4

-  It allows to :
+  Collections replace the original favorites menu of the Miyoo Mini with several advantages :
-- Let you choose your current collection.
+- Choose your current collection.
+- Create a new collection
+- Sort the current collection alphabetically
 - Change the text of the "Favorites" section with the current collection name.
 - Change the picture logo of the "Favorites" section with the current collection name.